ChrisWiegman/chriswiegman.com/content/posts/2014-05-04-wordcamp-austin-its-the-people.md

 Finally there were the friends from other WordCamps and WordPress in general who graciously donated their time and money to helping make WordCamp Austin a success.
 Folks like <a title="Ryan Duff" href="http://www.ryanduff.net" target="_blank" rel="noopener noreferrer">Ryan Duff</a>, <a title="Chris Lema" href="http://chrislema.com" target="_blank" rel="noopener noreferrer">Chris Lema</a>, <a title="Joe Casabona" href="http://casabona.org" target="_blank" rel="noopener noreferrer">Joe Casabona</a> and <a title="Carrie Dils" href="http://www.carriedils.com" target="_blank" rel="noopener noreferrer">Carrie Dills</a> all traveled to Austin to share their knowledge with the locals.
 With folks like this how could an event go wrong?

-In the end while the content was great it was the people, both old and new to the WordPress community, that made WordCamp Austin a success and helped me realize just how fortunate&nbsp;I was to be a part of it.
+In the end while the content was great it was the people, both old and new to the WordPress community, that made WordCamp Austin a success and helped me realize just how fortunate I was to be a part of it.